bokkypoobah/TheDAOETCDrains/README.md

 * \[Goodies] Proposal #99
     * Sub proposal #4: 672,696 ETC, voting deadline Mon, 08 Aug 2016 14:32:49 GMT
     * Sub proposal #6: 73,722 ETC, voting deadline Fri, 19 Aug 2016 17:29:59 GMT

+### Notes

+The categorisation of the splits are taken from [childDaoWithdraw](https://github.com/dsystems-io/childDaoWithdraw) that is referenced from [The DAO’s Edge Cases Multisig (Post Hard Fork)](https://medium.com/edge-cases-multisig-phf-official-channel/the-daos-edge-cases-multisig-post-hard-fork-2f107380bd61#.qdjyu4d9b):

+* \[Baddies] are the Baddies
+* \[Untrusted] `childDAOs were not joined via any reentry attacks so their tokens are valid except for the ratio of ETH they represent.` These are not controlled by the Baddies.
+* \[Infiltrated] childDAOs are `innocent (no-reentry) splitters from childDAOs that were joined via other reentry splitters (black and white hats).` These could potentially be controlled by the Baddies.
+* \[Goodies] are the Goodies`

 <br />